Complex and colorful

 Areas of Study

 UMW’s interdisciplinary Latin American studies minor draws from anthropology, geography, history, political science, and Spanish with the goal of providing several approaches to the study of this complex region.
-Course titles include Culture and Literature of the Caribbean, Latin American Politics, Amazonian Societies, and many more.
+Course titles include Culture and Literature of the Caribbean, Latin American Politics, Amazonian Societies, and more.

 Internships are available in the Fredericksburg area at such organizations as Rappahannock Area Regional Adult Education, Bragg Hill Family Life Center, LUCHA Ministries, and Students Helping Honduras.
 Entities offering internships in the Washington, D.C., area include the Smithsonian and the Library of Congress Hispanic Division.
 A complete list of internships available through the University of Mary Washington can be found through the Office of Academic and Career Services.